aleshaleksey/fansys23/11-weapons-armour.md

 Weapon damage is almost always natural physical damage (see ["damage type"](10-conditions-types.md#damage-types)).
 However, certain abilities like ["spirit strike"](06-abilities.md#spirit-strike) can change this.
 Weapons deal damage based on the damage dice which are specific to each weapon (see the [weapon table](#weapon-table) below) plus the bonus based on its governing stat (as well as material bonus and potentially other bonuses).
 For example a hand axe has an attack bonus of [[NAP] + [STR]] and deals [1d6 + [STR]] damage.

 Weapon attacks are generally targeted attacks that rely on NAP and are ["governed"](04-combat.md#attacks-and-damage-bonuses) by one of STR or DEX.
 For example a hand axe is always governed by STR, a bow is always governed by DEX.
 However, some, mostly melee, weapons can be governed by either (STR/DEX) as per character choice.
-If a weapon that that can be governed by either is used with DEX, then [DEX] is added to the attack bonus, but there is no stat bonus added to the damage unless the character has the ["weapon finesse"](06-abilities.md#weapon-finesse) boon.
+If a weapon that can be governed by either is used with DEX, then [DEX] is added to the attack bonus, but there is no stat bonus added to the damage unless the character has the ["weapon finesse"](06-abilities.md#weapon-finesse) boon.

 ___
 ### Improvised Weapons

-Items that are not designed to be used as weapons can also be used for this purpose, although they are generally les effective.
+Items that are not designed to be used as weapons can also be used for this purpose, although they are generally less effective.
 A character using an improvised weapon makes attack rolls as if it is not proficient (-5 penalty).
 The size of an improvised weapon affects how much damage it does, and its form affects the damage.
 For example a character wielding a vase might do percussive damage, while one wielding a fork might do [a small amount of] piercing damage.

 |Category|Guideline Weight|Damage|
 |-|-|-|